mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

 ```

 Similar to select expressions, you must define a default variant, identified by `*`.
 Also notice that key names are arbitrary, and don’t need to be in English.

-It’s important to note that this entire section applies to terms, not messages: while it’s possible to define variants in messages using a select expressions without a selector, such variants cannot be retrieved from other messages.